 Spelling is more than just associating letters with sounds and deciphering them.
 Spelling is an essential element to writing clearly and convincingly.

-Though I valued the usefulness of spelling prior to teaching my sons how to spell, it wasn’t until I started actually teaching them that I was able to see that learning styles affected how each of my sons learned to spell.
+Although I valued the usefulness of spelling prior to teaching my sons how to spell, it wasn’t until I started actually teaching that I was able to see that learning styles affected how each of my sons learned to spell.

 I couldn’t possibly understand the struggle of spelling at the beginning of my journey because Mr. Senior 2013, like me, is a visual learner.
-He looked at words, formed a mental map in his head and spelling came easy for him.
+He looked at words, formed a mental map in his head, and spelling came naturally for him.

-My second child was not a visual learner and was more of a hands-on learner.
+My second child was not a visual learner, but a hands-on learner.
 Laying the foundation for spelling, which is phonics instruction took longer with him.

-Look at these these tips that I learned and want you know when you are deciding when to formally start teaching spelling.
+Look at these these tips that I learned and want you know when you formally start teaching spelling.